-- You need to attend Antenatal Care (ANC). - Identify a Midwife or a GP for consultations and check-ups and to have the blood tests according to the Maternity Care Plan. - Start with vitamin supplements as prescribed by your healthcare provider according to the Scheme's Formulary (Scheme will contribute a limit of R165 per beneficiary per month). - Eat a well-balanced diet consisting of proteins, carbohydrates, fats and fruit and vegetables. - Limit your intake of caffeine and avoid alcohol and smoking. - Remember: The Scheme provides a Pregnancy scan benefit for 10 14 weeks on all options.
+- · You need to attend Antenatal Care (ANC). - Identify a Midwife or a GP for consultations and check-ups and to have the blood tests according to the Maternity Care Plan. - Start with vitamin supplements as prescribed by your healthcare provider according to the Scheme's Formulary.
+For more information on the Maternity Vitamins, contact the GEMS Maternity call centre on 0860 004 367 or visit www.gems.gov.za. - · Eat a well-balanced diet consisting of proteins, carbohydrates, fats and fruit and vegetables. - Limit your intake of caffeine and avoid alcohol and smoking. - Remember: The Scheme provides a Pregnancy scan benefit for 10 14 weeks on all options.
 3D and 4D scans are funded up to the value of a 2D scan.